WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 The function returns a list containing:

 -   `phenotype`: A named vector of binary mutational signature data
 -   `matched_bulk_data`: A data frame of bulk expression data after intersecting samples
 -   `ms_select`: The column name specified, i.e. a particular mutation signature

 ------------------------------------------------------------------------

 ## 3. Runing SigBridgeR

-The function **`Screen`** provide 4 different options for screening mutational signatures, These four algorithms come from the repositories mentioned earlier, and you can choose one of them to screen your cells.:
+The function **`Screen`** provide 4 different options for screening mutational signatures, These four algorithms come from the repositories mentioned in [Section 0.1](#01-introduction-to-sigbridger), and you can choose one of them to screen your cells.

+Some key details of `Screen`'s parameters:

+-   `matched_bulk`: A data frame of bulk expression data after intersecting samples, use the output of `MatchSample` function.
+-   `sc_data`: A Seurat object after preprocessing, you can use the output of `Preprocess` function or your own preprocessed Seurat object.
+-   `phenotype`: A named vector of binary mutational signature data, use the output of `MatchSample` function.
+-   `label_type`: A character value specifying the filtering labels are stored in the `\@misc` , use the output of `MatchSample` function or your own label.
+-   `phenotype_class`: A character value specifying the phenotype data type, i.e. `"binary"`, `"survival"` or `"continuous"`.
+When the phenotype data is mutational signature, use `"binary"`
+-   `screen_method`: A character value specifying the screening method, i.e. "Scissor", "scPAS", "scAB" or "scPP"
+-   `...`: Other parameters for the screening methods.

 ### 3.1 (Option A) Scissor Screening

+Parameters pass to `...` when using `Scissor` method:

+-   `path2save_scissor_inputs`: A character value specifying the path to save intermediate data
+-   `path2load_scissor_cahce`: A character value specifying the path to load intermediate data
+-   `scissor_alpha`:

+Usage:

 ```{r scissor_screening}
 scissor_result = Screen(